Azure/Copilot-For-Security/Plugins/Published Plugins/CheckPhish/README.md

 # **Features**

-1. The plugin requires an API key obtained by registering at CheckPhish.
+1. The plugin requires an API key, which you can obtain by registering on the CheckPhish platform

-2. Once registered, you can view API key at your profile.
+2. Once registered, your API key can be found in your user profile

 3. From the Plugin manager, locate the CheckPhish Plugin and enable it.

-4. Click the "Set Up" button, enter your CheckPhish API key, and press "Save"
+4. Click the "Set Up" button, enter your CheckPhish API key, and click "Save" to activate the plugin.

 # **Skills & Prompts**